Of the 90 flats in Perronet House there are 37 flats owned by leaseholders. Occasionally these popular flats are sold on the open market.

 – Permission can be obtained from the council to reconfigure flats and remove or add walls, creating bold new contemporary properties as have previously featured in Open House and on blogs such as “Modernist Estates”.

-- The view from Perronet House includes two listed buildings in the foreground.
+– The view from Perronet House includes two listed buildings in the foreground.
 The first to be listed was the large metal box at the centre of the junction.
 It was designed by Rodney Gordon in 1965 as a memorial to local resident Michael Faraday.
 It also contains an electricity substation for the underground.
-The more recent listing is Metro Central Heights, a 1960s mega structure designed by Erno Goldfinger as offices in the early 1960s, condemned for having sick building syndrome when used as the HQ for the government’s DHSS and subsequently painted cream and converted into pokey flats in the 1990s.
-It was listed in 2013 presumably because of its architect notoriety more than the building’s integrity which is far from original either inside or out.
-Residents benefit from a small paddling pool and gym in the basement and concierge service.
-They do not benefit from double glazing as we do, or in many cases dual aspect flats.
+The more recent listing is Metro Central Heights, a 1960s mega structure designed by Erno Goldfinger as offices in the early 1960s, condemned for having sick building syndrome when used as the HQ for the government’s DHSS and subsequently painted cream and converted into flats in the 1990s.
+It was listed in 2013 (presumably because of its architect notoriety more than the building’s integrity which is far from original either inside or out).
+Residents benefit from a small paddling pool and gym in the basement and concierge service but do not benefit from double glazing as we do.

 – The ground floor contains several lockable garages to rent from the council from parking a car or using for general storage.